Antelope Island State Park

 1899: Davis County Clipper March 17, 1899.
 Of late considerable prospecting has been done on the west side of the first island (Church or Antelope) west of here, and since Prospector Leeche was killed over there still more interest has been aroused in mining in that locality.

 Salt Lake Mining Review April 15, 1899.
 The Antelope Gold and Copper Mining company filed its articles of incorporation on Friday of last week, the capitalization of the association being placed at $20,000 divided into shares of a par value of five cents each.
-The officers and directors of the company, as named, are Alma Tanner, president; John Haston, vice-president; Joseph W. lee, Treasurer; George E. Cox, secretary, and George H. Knowlden.
+The officers and directors of the company, as named, are Alma Tanner, president; John Haston, vice-president; Joseph W. Lee, Treasurer; George E. Cox, secretary, and George H. Knowlden.

 Davis County Clipper May 19, 1899.
 George Payne, George Frary, “Bid” Young, A.E.
-Hyde, and Albert Richter incorporated their mining property over on Antelope Island last Friday.
-They own a number of Valuable claims, some of them right down to the water’s edge, in fact, the ore cars can be dumped into the boat.
+Hyde, and Albert Richter incorporated their mining property on Antelope Island last Friday.
+They own a number of valuable claims, some of them right down to the water’s edge, in fact, the ore cars can be dumped into the boat.

 Davis County Clipper May 26, 1899.
 George H. Payne came over from Antelope Island Monday evening.
 He estimates that there are about fifty men over there working at the mines.
 Mr. Vahrenkamp is going to put up a large boarding house on the island in the near future; he spoke to Messrs.
 Frary and Payne about boating 10,000 feet of lumber to build the same.